Durga Malla: Early life

-Malla was born in July 1913 at Doiwala near Dehradun, into a Newar family of Indian Gorkhas.
+Malla was born in July 1913 at Doiwala near Dehradun, into a Chhetri family of Indian Gorkhas.
 He was the eldest son of Nb Sub Ganga Ram Malla.
 In 1930, when Mahatma Gandhi was leading the countrymen to march for independence through Dandi March, Malla was a student in class nine.
 He caught attention for his public statements against the British.
 In 1931, at age 18 years, he moved to Dharamshala and enrolled in 2/1 Gorkha Rifles.
 His patriotism brought him close to the Indian National Army of Netaji Subhas Chandra Bose.

 Contribution

 In 1942, Malla joined INA.
 His skills and devotion to duty elevated him to the rank of Major and he was asked to work in INA intelligence.
 Whilst he was collecting information about the enemy, he was captured at Kohima on 27 March 1944.
 He was sentenced to death by the Court of Trial at Red Fort, New Delhi.
 However, before the death sentence was to be executed, the authorities tried to coerce him into admitting to sedition.
 His wife was brought to the prison cell, but Malla did not succumb to the pressure.

 "The sacrifice I am offering shall not go in vain.
 India will be free.
 I am confident.
 This is only a matter of time, Sharda!
 Don’t worry, crores of Hindustanis are with you," Malla told his wife.
 Those were his last words to his wife.